Vasuji/CarND-Behavioral-Cloning/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road and flipped images
+I used a combination of center lane driving, recovering from the left and right sides of the road and flipped images.

 For details about how I created the training data, see the next section.

 -----------------

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to develop a model from data so that we could drive a car in autonomous mode.
 Following are the steps in solution design aproach:

 ***Convolution***

-   My first step was to use a convolution neural network model similar to the comma.ai.
+   My first step was to use a convolution neural network model similar to the [Comma.ai](https://github.com/commaai/research/blob/master/train_steering_model.py).
 I thought this model might be appropriate because model building needs different property of image from different deepth of neural network.
 More strikingly it has to be precise on decision making for example: If the car is to the side of the lane, it should steer differently than if it is in the center of a lane.
 Central idea is where is car from middle of two lanes.

 ***Fully connected Layesr***